benhylau/pi-pxe-server/README.md

 These steps address a very specific use case I have—to configure a Raspberry Pi as a PXE server, pushing out a custom Arc-themed Debian distro containing the Arduino IDE, Inkscape, and Firefox, to a bunch of PCs in a classroom without touching their hard disks.
 Everything is loaded into and running from RAM, so the Raspberry Pi only needs to be wired with an ethernet cable during PXE boot.
 Each client has no locally persisted storage as the hard disk is not mounted, any project that needs to be saved during the workshop session are to be saved to a networked drive, and we get a fresh environment with each reboot.

 If this happens to be your very specific use case as well, then you're in luck.
-There are two main parts:
+There are three main parts:

-* Building the custom Debian image (you need a machine with Debian Jessie, I just spun up a Digital Ocean Droplet for the hour)
+* Building the custom Debian Live image (you need a machine with Debian Jessie, I just spun up a Digital Ocean Droplet for the hour)
+* Building an [iPXE](http://ipxe.org) boot binary to chain-load the Debian Live image for clients that support UEFI-only (no support for legacy BIOS)
 * Configuring a Raspberry Pi (I used a Pi 3 so it can get Internet with the on-board WiFi)

-## Make A Custom Debian Live Image
+## Make a custom Debian Live image

 1. Get a root shell and run the commands: